I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/61883/ns-61883-_cip_frame.md

 Instructs the IEC-61883 protocol driver to call the client-driver-supplied function at <b>pfnValidate</b> to validate only the first source packet.

 #### CIP_VALIDATE_ALL_SOURCE

 Instructs the IEC-61883 protocol driver to call the client-driver-supplied function at <b>pfnValidate</b> to validate all source packets.

+For packets to be received, CIP_VALIDATE_XXX can be combined with either or both of the following:

 #### CIP_STRIP_SOURCE_HEADER